knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 This sequence lists out the steps and includes a decision-making point regarding the weather, which affects the choice of attire for the day.

-**Activity #2:** Imagine you possess another humanoid robot.
-Resembling an adult human, this robot can flawlessly hear and execute every command you give.
-However, it's limited to understanding only the most fundamental commands, like "lift your right foot 5 centimeters" or "turn your head 90 degrees left".
-It's unable to process abstract or compound actions like "walk across the room."
+**Activity #2:** Imagine you have a humanoid robot.
+This robot can flawlessly execute every command you give but understands only fundamental commands, such as "lift your right foot 5 centimeters" or "turn your head 90 degrees left".
+It's unable to process abstract or compound actions like "walk forward".

-Describe in detail the series of commands you would give to instruct the robot on how to walk forward step by step.
-Additionally, you can draw the corresponding flowchart diagram.
+You want to instruct the robot to move 30 centimeters forward.
+Describe in detail the series of commands you would provide to ensure the robot moves the desired distance.

 **Answer:**
-To make the robot walk forward, a series of commands can be given, focusing on one step at a time:
+To instruct the robot to move 30 centimeters forward with each leg, one after another, you would give the following commands:

 1. Lift the right foot 5 centimeters.
 2. Move the right foot 30 centimeters forward.